 • Live events provide ongoing content for our media platforms.
 Live Event segment revenues consist primarily of ticket sales, including primary and secondary distribution, revenues from events for which we receive a fixed fee, as well as the sale of travel packages associated with the Company's global live events.
-As a result of the global spread of the coronavirus pandemic ("COVID-19"), these revenues have been greatly limited since March 2020 and we expect this pattern to continue into 2021 for an indeterminate period.
+As a result of the global spread of the coronavirus pandemic ("COVID-19"), these revenues had been greatly limited from March 2020 through the first half of 2021.
+We held our annual WrestleMania events on April 10 and 11, 2021 with a ticketed audience, and on July 16, 2021, we resumed our domestic and international live event touring schedules.